Where to Stay in Budapest - A Local’s Guide for First-Time Visitors

 Rooms are available from about $150 per night.

-Hotel Matild - This 5-star UNESCO designated hotel is housed in the beautifully restored art nouveau Matild Palace and oozes old world charm - you’ll legitimately gawk at the building when you arrive.
+Matild Palace - This 5-star UNESCO designated hotel is housed in the beautifully restored art nouveau Matild Palace and oozes old world charm - you’ll legitimately gawk at the building when you arrive.
 The ornate interior holds up to the expectations, with refined touches everywhere.
 Rooms are spacious and elegantly decorated, but in a very cozy, inviting way.
 The Duchess, the hotel’s rooftop bar is one of my favorite in the city - the views at sunset are unbelievable.

 Rates from around $275 per night.